 STATEMENT

-McEwen’s practice employs photography, printmaking and digital-technologies examining the impact of digitally mediated experiences on users and the virtual gaze on the body.
 As content proliferates and computation extracts resources, the body has become a data asset and agency is corrupted.
 McEwen interrogates the surveilled body, speculating on ways its extraction is shaping user’s agency and the resulting epistemological shifts in our digital-milieu.

 McEwen extends the process by transposing the visual information into a physicality as conscious antithesis to the virtual images consumed via the luminosity of screens.
 Methodologies including printmaking and casting, among others, McEwen constructs solid corporeal statements standing unswerving amongst the fluid cycle of content we consume and generate.